 Other Indian Summer Festival Performances

 Other events during the Indian Summer Festival include talks by artists, live music performances, workshops and various other contemporary art-related activities.
+Some are free and some are ticketed.

 For more information about the festival, check out the Indian Summer Festival website.